 The Chemistry of Seasonal Affective Disorder

 SAD affects at least five percent of Americans.
-As Reactions host Sophia Cai explains in this new video from the American Chemical Society, the symptoms of SAD are similar to those of garden-variety depression.
+As Reactions host Sophia Cai explains in this video from the American Chemical Society below, the symptoms of SAD are similar to those of garden-variety depression.
 It’s the timing that’s different; most people’s symptoms set in in late autumn and last through the winter.

 Scientists have yet to pinpoint the exact causes of SAD, but they do have a few ideas.
 Shorter days mean less sunlight.
 This may seem like a superficial concern—sure, sunny days make us happier—but the chemistry goes much deeper than that.
 Exposure to sunlight, or a lack thereof, affects the production and release of important brain chemicals, and any imbalance in these chemicals can make us feel pretty awful.